The Millionaire (TV series): Others

 The only other recurring supporting actor was Roy Gordon as banker Andrew V. McMahon, on whose Gotham Trust Bank the anonymous Tipton's cashier's checks were drawn.
 In a few of the very earliest episodes, recipients had to pick up their check at the bank and it was McMahon (not Michael Anthony) who interacted with the recipients of Tipton's money and outlined the conditions of acceptance.
 Fairly quickly, this was altered to having Anthony personally deliver the check (and outline the conditions of acceptance), rendering the McMahon character superfluous.
 Accordingly, McMahon was seen in about half the episodes from the first season, and in the first two episodes of the second season—then was dropped.
 Later episodes showed a close up of a cashier's check drawn from the "First Molkefstorming Bank".

 Ed Herlihy was the announcer for The Millionaire throughout the run.
-Not a cast member—but seen in a cameo appearance in virtually every episode as a prominently featured extra—was Tido Fedderson.
+Lastly, while not a cast member but seen in a cameo appearance in virtually every episode as a prominently featured extra, was Tido Fedderson.